Wheezy72/Netpulse/DEV_GUIDE.md

 ## 10. Extensibility & Future Enhancements

-NetPulse Enterprise is designed to be hackable yet structured:
+NetPulse Enterprise is designed to be practical to extend:

 - Add new metrics:
   - Extend the `Metric` table with additional `metric_type` values and semantics.